nehayward/resume/README.md

 - Thoroughness/Detail oriented
 - Public Speaking/Presenting
 - Impact/Influence
-- Professionalism
+- Professionalism/Grit
-- Initiative/Perseverance
+- Initiative/Intrinsic Motivation
 - Ability to Prioritize
 - Result Orientation
 - Continuous Learning

 ## Work Experience

+### **Alaska Airlines**, iOS Engineer, March 2019 – _Present_

+- Lead design and engineer efforts on implementing rebooking feature into Lobby app.
+Created Mocky, a macOS app to mock network responses, which lead to a faster development and shifted Alaska to maximize agile development.
+- Finished and delivered Boarding Agent app used by 3,000+ CSA (Customer Service Agent), that is boarding over a million passengers each month.

-### **IQVia**, Senior Software Engineer, September 2017 – Present
+### **IQVia**, Senior Software Engineer, September 2017 – March 2019

 - Jumped into major refactor of [Layer0](layer0.ims.io) to optimize performance and improve architecture for long-term stability.
 Removing 30% of the codebase as well as continued support of new AWS features.
-- Developed platform to easily transition new and the existing 1,000+ services to Kubernetes on EKS.
+- Developed platform to easily transition new and the existing 1,000+ services to **Kubernetes** on **EKS**.

 ### **Cisco**, Software Engineer II, December 2016 – September 2017